Common Therapy Terms: Knowing These Terms Can Improve Mental Health

 Solution-focused psychotherapy

 Solution-focused therapy, also called solution-focused brief therapy, is an approach to therapy that can help people focus on their strengths and what they want to achieve.
 This type of therapy can also help individuals find solutions to problems instead of talking about the past.
-Solution-focused therapy can also help people feel more in control and reach their goals in a short amount of time.
+Solution-focused therapy can help people exercise a greater sense of control and reach their goals in a short amount of time.

 Stress